Athyrium niponicum var. pictum

 Size

-Size of Japanese Painted Fern for Sale Online
+What Size is Japanese Painted Fern for Sale Online?

-Our Athyrium niponicum var. pictum plants are greenhouse-grown and shipped healthy, well-rooted, and ready to plant in their nursery pots.
-For size details, please contact us.
+Our Athyrium niponicum var. pictum plants are greenhouse-grown and shipped at a healthy, transplant-ready stage in nursery containers.
+For current grow pot size and availability details, please contact us.

-When mature, this fern typically reaches 12–18 inches tall and spreads 18–24 inches wide, forming soft, arching clumps of color-rich foliage.
+At maturity, Japanese Painted Fern typically reaches 12–18 inches tall and spreads 18–24 inches wide, forming soft, arching clumps of finely textured foliage.

 Additional Information

-Japanese Painted Fern is also known as Painted Lady Fern and Silver Fern, referring to its distinctive, metallic-hued fronds.
+Japanese Painted Fern is sometimes referred to as Painted Lady Fern or Silver Fern, names that highlight its distinctive foliage coloration.

 Is Japanese Painted Fern evergreen?